-President Biden has signed an executive order creating a special three-month open enrollment period for uninsured and underinsured individuals through the federal marketplace.
-Community members can sign up at healthcare.gov until May 15 in most states.
+President Biden has signed an executive order extending the ACA open enrollment period for uninsured and underinsured individuals through the federal marketplace.
+Community members can sign up at healthcare.gov until Aug.
+15 in most states.
 Check out our updated FAQs for more information, including states with their own marketplaces.

 Nov.
 1 marks the beginning of the 2021 Affordable Care Act (ACA) healthcare marketplace open enrollment period.
 As COVID-19 cases continue to surge in the United States, SEARAC encourages uninsured individuals and those seeking to renew or change their healthcare coverage, to enroll as soon as you are able.
-ACA enrollment ends on Tuesday, Dec.
-15, 2020, for most states and on January 31, 2021 for Covered CA. Residents of most states can enroll at healthcare.gov.
+Residents of most states can enroll at healthcare.gov.
 If you live in one of the below states, you should enroll through your state’s marketplace:

 - California: Covered CA